isomerpages/moe-stmargaretsec/_admissions/PSLE Scoring.md

 description: ""
 variant: markdown
 ---
 The new PSLE Scoring and S1 Posting System took effect in 2021.
-Please go to this&nbsp;[link](https://www.moe.gov.sg/microsites/psle-fsbb/index.html)&nbsp;to obtain more information.&nbsp;
+Please go to this&nbsp;[link](https://www.moe.gov.sg/microsites/psle-fsbb/index.html)&nbsp;to obtain more information.

 Indicative Scoring
 ------------------